clarkfitzg/junkyard/julia/pr.md

 Why make something potentially confusing the first thing that a new user sees in the manual?

 For the integers and floating point numbers, continually reassigning the variable `x` with objects of different types reinforces that Julia is dynamically typed, which is a core feature of the language.

+It seems that the doctests are failing locally